 - Kosher salt: Gotta salt that tater too.
 Finely ground or coarse.

 - Birria: I developed this recipe as a way to use up leftover birria, but you could most certainly make birria for the sole purpose of making this baked potato.
 In case you are not familiar with birria, it is a deeply flavored Mexican stew originating from the state of Jalisco.
-The flavor comes from a variety of chile peppers, lots of spices, and aromatics like onion and garlic.
+The flavor comes from a variety of chile peppers, spices, and aromatics like onion and garlic.
 Although originally made with goat’s meat, in America it is commonly made with beef because it is more accessible.
 And let’s face it, we Americans like our beef 😉.
 You could certainly make it with goat, however.
 I’m sure it’d be just as tasty.

 - Sour cream: Totally optional.